 Midwest.

 Is this seriously even a question?
-Who the fuck wants to go to the overpriced east coast to freeze in the winter and then melt in the summer?
+Who the frick wants to go to the overpriced east coast to freeze in the winter and then melt in the summer?
 To live in a 10 foot by 10 foot apartment that costs $2K a month in a shitty, dangerous neighbourhood?
 Broken elevator up to the 20th floor where you share a bathroom with neighbours?
 Outside is a soulless megopolis that’s ugly, jam packed/crowded, and has infamously bad public transportation?
 Everyone there is rude as hell and the only people who willingly move there by choice are 19yr old white girls that think they’re gonna get a fashion degree.
 Literally everyone else wants out.

 >there are other cities on the east coast besides NYC